begmaroman/acme-dns-route53/README.md

 3. The next step is a bit awkward, but critical to getting our lambda function working properly.
    We need to set up an IAM role which defines the permission that our lambda function will have when it is running.

-   For now let's set up a `lambda-acme-dns-route53-executor` role and attach the `AWSLambdaVPCAccessExecutionRole` managed policy to it.
+   For now let's set up a `lambda-acme-dns-route53-executor` role and attach the `AWSLambdaBasicExecutionRole` managed policy to it.
    This will give our lambda function the basic permissions it need to run and log to the [AWS CloudWatch](https://aws.amazon.com/cloudwatch/) service.

    First we have to create a trust policy JSON file.